Introduction

 Most classifications now separate chronic otitis media into two distinct types:

-- Mucosal – occurs due to tympanic membrane perforation and subsequent inflammation of the middle ear mucosa; it is also known as chronic suppurative otitis media
+- Mucosal – occurs due to tympanic membrane perforation and subsequent inflammation of the middle ear mucosa due to infection; it is also known as chronic suppurative otitis media

 - Squamous – occurs due to retraction of the tympanic membrane and is associated with the formation of a cholesteatoma